mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 {{% tutorial-image "images/projects/cme-and-layout/target_button2.png" %}}

+This functionality helps us navigate in the visual model and serves as direct connection between the catalog and canvas.

 When this button is clicked the viewport is moved to the relevant entity.
-Which is

 - For attributes:
   - The visual nodes representing the class on which can be the attribute found (in other words domain class)